BlogSurveys

 Hint: Do not to add too many answers to your survey.
 It's always a good idea to make use of "Other; please specify" and adding the option of filling out a text field.

 You can easily do this with Survicate, as our templates are designed to be as respondent-friendly as possible.
-And, with our integrations like Mixpanel, Amplitude, and Productboard, you can collect and analyze qualitative and quantitative data within your favorite product analytics tools.
+And, with our integrations like Mixpanel, Amplitude, and Productboard, you can collect and analyze qualitative and quantitative data within your favorite product analysis tools.

 6. Leading Questions